fenago/apache-cassandra/lab_7.md

 Summary
 -------------------------

-This chapter highlights the most important aspects of deploying a Cassandra cluster into the production environment.
+This lab highlights the most important aspects of deploying a Cassandra cluster into the production environment.
 Cassandra can be taught to understand the physical location of the nodes in the cluster in order to intelligently manage its availability, scalability and